henryhawke/blue-ridge-bonsai/DESIGN.md

 > *Font: Noto Sans JP*
 > *The interval between sounds in music, the pause between words in conversation, the empty space that gives meaning to form.
 Ma teaches us that what is not there is as important as what is.*

-**Appalachian Storytelling** - The oral tradition of mountain wisdom passed down through generations.
-Our interface becomes a storyteller, guiding users through experiences with the unhurried pace of a front-porch conversation.
+**Natural Rhythm** - The unhurried pace of mountain seasons and natural growth cycles.
+Our interface reflects the patient, contemplative rhythm found in both bonsai cultivation and mountain landscapes, guiding users through experiences with gentle, organic flow.

-> *"Granddaddy always said the mountain teaches patience - you can't rush a sunrise or hurry a stream.
-Same goes for growing a good bonsai."*
-> *— Traditional Blue Ridge wisdom*

 ### Guiding Design Tenets